-This report is made solely to the Corporation of Truro and Penwith College and the Department in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to the Corporation of Truro and Penwith College and the Department those matters we are required to state in a report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Corporation of Truro and Penwith College and the Department for our work, for this report, or for the conclusion we have formed.
+This report is made solely to the corporation of Truro and Penwith College and ESFA in accordance with the terms of our engagement letter.
+Our work has been undertaken so that we might state to the corporation of Truro and Penwith College and ESFA those matters we are required to state in a report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the corporation of Truro and Penwith College and ESFA for our work, for this report, or for the conclusion we have formed.